melezhik/sparrow/README.md

 ## Add useful comments to task

-When doing remote task upload you optionaly can add a comment which will be show when task gets listed with `sparrow remote task list` command:
+When doing remote task upload you optionally can add a comment which will be show when task gets listed with `sparrow remote task list` command:

     $ sparrow remote task upload utils/nano-rc 'makes nano.rc setup'